tomncooper/CSC8101-Documentation/spark/spark-coursework-spec.md

 $SPARK_HOME/bin/spark-submit --master spark://ip-172-31-25-107.eu-west-1.compute.internal:7077 --deploy-mode client <path.to.your-application> <application-arguments>
 `

-If your application is written Java or Scala, you will need to specify the entry point of your application (The class that contains the main method):
+If your application is written in Java or Scala, you will need to specify the entry point of your application (The class that contains the main method):

 `
  $SPARK_HOME/bin/spark-submit --master spark://ip-172-31-25-107.eu-west-1.compute.internal:7077 --class <package.mainClass> --deploy-mode client <path.to.your-application> <application-arguments>